-Reading: We are now discussing why authors write stories.
-This will lead us to examine the author's message in a text.
-We will use two books to teach this skill: Oliver Button and Amazing Grace.
+Reading: We are continuing the 5Ws of a nonfiction text.
+We are using historical timelines and books about George Washington and Abraham Lincoln.
+Students will practice identifying the 5Ws of a person's life by reading and discussing those presidents' biographies.
+They will also work on sequencing and making connections between historical events.
 Students are developing good collaboration skills, learning some new strategies for decoding unknown words, and continuing to work on our goal of 30 minutes of sustained silent reading by June.

-Writing: We are continuing our narrative unit.
-Students are in the midst of composing either a personal experience or problem/solution piece.
-Students have written their strong story beginnings and have used temporal words (first, next, after that, etc.) to help sequence their events.
-They will also learn how to use all of their senses to provide detail in describing a character or event as well as write a conclusive ending.
-Some students will begin typing their final drafts using netbooks for final editing and printing.
+Writing: We are nearing the conclusion of our narrative unit.
+Students are in the midst of revising, editing, and publishing either a personal experience or problem/solution piece.
+Students have written strong story beginnings and endings and have used temporal words (first, next, after that, etc.) to help sequence their events.
+They have also learned how to use their senses to provide detail in describing a character or event.
+Students are using netbooks to type and print, and some students have begun their illustrations.

 Science: We continue our Human Identity Unit.
-Your child is writing and performing a skit showing his/her knowledge of how our senses keep us safe.
-Next, students will learn about the symptoms, treatment, and prevention of a common illness (earaches, head lice, allergies, chickenpox, or pinkeye).
-Later in the unit we will learn about staying healthy, focus on the stages of human life, and discuss human survival needs.Reminder: Please make sure students come to school dressed properly for playing in the snow.
-Boots will be the last things to go as the weather warms up.
+Students are now reading about a common illness, and working as a team to report out their learning by creating a poster.
+Students will learn about the symptoms, treatment, and prevention of a common illness (earaches, head lice, allergies, chickenpox, or pinkeye).
+Later in the unit we will learn about staying healthy, focus on the stages of human life, and discuss human survival needs.Reminder: Please make sure students come to school dressed properly for the weather.
+Boots will be the last thing to go as the weather warms up.
 We can begin using the playground sooner if students continue to wear their boots through mud season.
 We encourage children to leave a pair of sneakers here at school during boot weather if possible.
 That way, they are always ready for P.E. and will not be wearing wet, muddy shoes or heavy boots inside the building.